pasqualerossi/42-School-Guide/README.md

 - 2️⃣ So_Long - https://github.com/pasqualerossi/So_Long
 - 3️⃣ Push_Swap - https://github.com/pasqualerossi/Push_Swap
 -
-Exam Rank 02 - Do this exam throughout this ring, as you can fail this exam so many times and retry until you pass. https://github.com/pasqualerossi/42-School-Exam-Rank-02
+Exam Rank 02 - Do this exam throughout this ring, as you can fail this exam so many times and retry until you pass - https://github.com/pasqualerossi/42-School-Exam-Rank-02

 ## Circle 03 🟢